SimGriff/sci-fi-movies-quiz-pp2/README.md

 ### Results Page
 ![Screenshot of Results Page](docs/screenshots/screenshot-results-page.png)

-The user's score is recorded throughout the quiz and for the final screen, the score is provided with a message and a restart button inviting the user to try the quiz again.
+The user's score is recorded throughout the quiz and displayed to the user on the final screen.
+There is also a message that is linked to the users success in the quiz, "Better Luck Next Time" for scores under 4/10, "Well done!" for scores over 4/10, and finally "Perfect Score!" for 10/10.
+The user is also provided with a restart button, inviting the user to try the quiz again.

 ## Future Features

-* Additional levels of difficulty, easy, average, hard to challenge the user's knowledge.
+* Additional levels of difficulty, easy, average and hard, to challenge the users knowledge.
 * Additional categories including Sci-Fi TV questions, Sci Fi Literature etc.
 * Sound - Audio feedback on button presses, incorrect/correct answers.